wsargent/toodledo/README.txt

 * Easy configuration and automation (Quicksilver / Scripts / Automator)

 == SYNOPSIS:

+=== COMMAND LINE:

+You can add tasks.
+The simplest form is here:

+  toodledo add 'This is a test'

+But that's not all you can do.
 Toodledo has a particularly rich  model of a task, and allows full GTD  type state to be attached to them.
-The client syntax for the client is as follows:
+The syntax for the client is as follows:

   *Folder
   @Context
-  $Goal
+  ^Goal

 You can encase the symbol with square brackets if there is a space
 involved:

   *[Blue Sky]
   @[Someday / Maybe]
-  $[Write Toodledo Ruby API]
+  ^[Write Toodledo Ruby API]

 Let's use the command line client to list only the tasks you have in the office:

   toodledo list '@Office *Action'

-In interactive mode, the client will also allow you to set up filters.
-If you type 'folder', 'context' or 'goal' with an argument, then only tasks that match those criteria will be displayed.
-That is, if you do this:

-  context Office
-  folder Action
-  list

-Then it produces the same results as the previous list command.

-You can add tasks.
-The simplest form is here:

-  toodledo add 'This is a test'

 Now let's add a task with several symbols:

-  toodledo add '*Action @Programming $[Write Toodledo Ruby API] Write documentation'
+  toodledo add '*Action @Programming ^[Write Toodledo Ruby API] Write documentation'

 You can also edit tasks, using the task id.
 This sets the folder to Someday: